 Some critics and advocates of conspiracy offer even handed reports that address the evidence and some in their reviews of opposing viewpoints offer little evidence and much hyperbole and condescension.
 Others merely seek to refute opposing arguments with unproven contentions and they overlook the evidence that hampers there favorite official declaration.
 The article discussed "reminds us that the job of a skeptic is to use critical thinking...to properly assess the evidence, and to use our critical faculties to distinguish verifiable evidence from idle speculation."
 With that in mind, let us examine the evidence offered and the idle speculation.

 The article states "To dispel the shock and confusion" caused by the murder of the President's assassin, Lyndon Johnson formed the President's (Warren) Commission and calming the American public was part of the reason.
 However, the primary evidence offers additional reasoning and perhaps more relevant are President Johnson's own words regarding the Commission's formation, "...cause this thing is getting pretty serious, and folks are worried about it.
-It’s got some foreign implications, CIA and other things."ii President Johnson's words are clear, I would imagine Johnson has more insight regarding this particular matter than Reitzes or I. Perhaps the balm of justice Reitzes portrays the Commission as is not accurate and evidence supports it was instead a rushed endeavor that was doomed to failure by the official agencies the investigation relied upon.
-The Commission was not the image of uniform agreement some believe and its findings additionally rely up a lower legal threshold for determining Oswald's legal culpability.
+It’s got some foreign complications, CIA and other things."ii President Johnson's words are clear, I would imagine Johnson has more insight regarding this particular matter than Reitzes or I. Perhaps the balm of justice Reitzes portrays the Commission as is not accurate and evidence supports it was instead a rushed endeavor that was doomed to failure by the official agencies the investigation relied upon.
+The President's (Warren) Commission was not the image of uniform agreement some believe and its findings additionally rely up a lower legal threshold for determining Oswald's legal culpability.
 Oswald's death prevented the higher criminal court standards of reasonable doubt and the presumption of innocence for murder remains.
 Commissioners were unsure of important aspects regarding their ultimate findings.

 Reitzes offers that local Dallas club owner Jack Ruby gunned down Lee Harvey Oswald, but this description lacks necessary context.
 The proven and feasible association of these men to criminal operatives is not considered and Jack Ruby is feasibly not a mere "strip-club" owner.
 He also possibly did not kill Oswald for the reasons many officials state and Ruby's activities do not begin and end with Oswald's death; they feasibly begin at least days prior as Ruby seemingly premeditates Oswald's murder.
 Ruby publicly displayed prior knowledge of Oswald's activities and was present days before he murdered him.
-Ruby is associated with Mafia assassins; agents of Jimmy Hoffa and Carlos Marcello additionally contacted him in the days before he murdered Oswald.x Jack Ruby possibly bided his time and murdered Oswald not from patriotism but feasible orders from criminals.
+Ruby is associated with Mafia assassins; agents of Jimmy Hoffa and Carlos Marcello additionally contacted him in the days before he murdered Oswald.x Jack Ruby possibly bided his time and killed Oswald not from patriotism but feasible orders from criminals.
 He is possibly not just a misguided "strip club" owner as Reitzes contends.

 Many claims of Oswald's possible connection to Marcello are offered, yet in my view few have stood the test of time.
 However, the House Select Committee on Assassinations established that Marcello hired prior suspects Guy Bannister and David Ferrie as investigators.
 Marcello employed these men to gather information that would defend him against Justice Department investigations led by Robert Kennedy and this occurs preceding the assassination.xi Authorities confirmed that Oswald did hand out pro-Cuban documentation stamped from the same building that housed Bannister's Detective Agency in New Orleans.
-Bannister is a noted anti-Castro figure and a former Bureau agent.
-Additionally, David Ferrie served as Oswald's patrol leader in the New Orleans Civil Air Patrol and lived in New Orleans.
+Bannister is a noted anti-Castro figure and a former Bureau agent his associate David Ferrie served as Oswald's patrol leader in the New Orleans Civil Air Patrol and lived in New Orleans.
 Ferrie denied meeting Oswald despite the facts and no conclusive evidence has proven Oswald knew Bannister.
-I would not state as others have this conclusively proves anything.
-Yet this information is noteworthy enough to be primary evidence.
+I would not state as others have this conclusively proves anything but this information is noteworthy enough to be primary evidence.
 That bears consideration and these connections might offer insights about other subsequent events.

 "Careful and sober analysis of the evidence affirms the commission’s conclusions and vanquishes the arguments of the skeptics.
 So, 50 years on, what does it even mean to be a skeptic in this hotly contested debate?
 Surely it cannot be as simple as declaring, “I don’t trust the government, therefore I am a skeptic”; such an equation would abdicate independent thought in favor of pure cynicism.
 As Michael Shermer seeks to remind us, “skepticism is not a position; skepticism is an approach to claims, in the same way that science is not a subject but a method.”
 Skepticism of any government’s aims and efficacy is surely healthy—if not crucial—for a democracy; but the point is to use critical thinking to properly assess the evidence, not to merely doubt for the sake of doubting."